 Your school or college can help provide low cost, healthy meals.

-‘I’m too young to worry about how much salt or fat I eat.’
+‘I’m too young to worry about stuff like salt or fat.’

 You don’t need to check every food packet label, but try to eat a variety of foods each week: different vegetables, fruits, meat, fish (and the odd treat too!).